15 May 2023 for review round 1

 Research, Networking, Folk/bildning

-Each year, the Nordic Summer University (NSU) calls for project proposals for three-year study circles (2023-2025).
+The Nordic Summer University (NSU) calls for project proposals for three-year study circles (2024-2026).
 We seek proposals for new scholarly networks addressing critical issues in culture, science and society.
 Founded in 1950, NSU is an independent, non-profit scholarly institution that provides platforms for networks and collaborations across disciplines in the Nordic and Baltic regions.
 The activities of NSU are based on three concepts:

 Research: NSU provides frameworks for critical scholarship with relevance for culture, science and society, where scholars and practitioners explore ideas and develop knowledge on equal footing.